prebid/prebid.github.io/prebid-server/features/pg/pbs-pg-plan.md

 | deliverySchedules.tokens.class | no | For future use.
 Set to 1 for now. | integer |
 | deliverySchedules.tokens.total | yes | Token count (Impressions * Noise) for this plan period. | integer |

-## The General Planner and Plans
+## Plans and the General Planner

-The General Planner will poll your endpoint frequently - e.g. every minute or every 5-minutes.
-The exact period will be determined between you and the Host Company.
-But it needs to be often because pacing line items is a dynamic business.
+The General Planner will poll the PG Bidder endpoint frequently - e.g. every minute or every 5-minutes.
+The exact period will be determined between you and the Host Company, but it needs to be often because pacing line items is a dynamic business.
-Note that even though you'll be contacted frequently, you should still generate several hours worth of the delivery schedule in case communication breaks down somehow.
+Even though it will be contacted frequently, they should still generate several hours worth of the delivery schedule in case communication breaks down somehow.

 Once it receives the Plan, the General Planner will split up the tokens across Prebid Servers.
 At first it does this in a really blunt way: just divides them evenly across the servers.
-But it will soon start adjusting for geographic differences in line item delivery. e.g. if a line item only serves tokens in Europe, the Prebid Servers in Europe will eventually get all the tokens.
+But it will soon start adjusting for geographic differences in line item delivery. e.g. if a line item only serves tokens in Europe, the Prebid Servers in Europe will get all the tokens within a few cycles.

-## Prebid Server and Plans
+## Plans and Prebid Server

+Each PBS polls the General Planner once per minute, getting new and updated Plans.
+Here's how it works:

+1. When an auction request comes in, check to see if the account has any active PG line items.
+If it doesn't, process the request normally.
+2. Enhance the request with geographic, device, user, and frequency capping information
+3. Find out which PG line items have targets that match the current request
+4. Loop through the matching line items
+    1. Increment the "targetMatched" metric.
+    1. If the PG line item has a frequency cap and there's no user ID or the lookup failed, increment the "targetMatchedButFcapLookupFailed" metric and take it off the list.
+    1. If the PG line item has a frequency cap and it's met the cap, increment the "targetMatchedButFcapped" metric and take it off the list.
+    1. If the PG line item is in "cool-down", increment the "pacingDeferred" metric and take it off the list
+5. Sort the remaining line items into priority order based on the PG-bidder-provided "relative priority", with a random secondary sort.
+6. Take the first 3 PG line items for each PG Bidder and send them the relevant bid adapter, incrementing the "sentToBidder" metric for each, and the "sentToBidderAsTopMatch" metric for one of them.
+7. Wait for the auction delay for the results.
+Increment "receivedFromBidder" and "receivedFromBidderInvalidated" metrics as appropriate.
+8. Take the highest priority bid from each PG Bidder and prepare ad server targeting.
+Increment the "sentToClient" metric.
+9. If there's more than one bid from a PG Bidder, randomly choose one to be the overall winner and increment the "sentToClientAsTopMatch" metric.
+Only this line item is considered to have "spent" a token and is put into "cool-down".
+PBS calculates how many milliseconds it needs to wait before offering this line item to the ad server again.

+{: .alert.alert-info :}
+Random numbers are used at a couple of points in the PG algorithm.
+This is to avoid choosing the same aggressive-but-blocked line item every time.

 ## Annotated Plan Example